Lone Worker Protection framework

 The risk profile for housing staff who work alone is well understood in the sector, but translating that understanding into a procurement decision isn’t always straightforward.
 Technology options have multiplied, supplier claims are hard to compare without running a full exercise, and the stakes of getting it wrong sit with your staff rather than with an underperforming contractor.

-The framework is fully compliant with the Public Contracts (Scotland) Regulations 2015.
+The framework is fully compliant.
 Free device trials of at least 30 days with up to 10 devices are available through all suppliers, giving organisations the ability to test before they commit.

 Lone worker arriving